haithcockce/learning-stuff/docs/training/strace.md

 #### Key points with strace

 - Some key points in the kinds of data collected with the recommended strace options;
+  - Strace provides data about which calls are taken to enter kernelspace along with their parameters and return values.
+As such, you will likely need to search for the definitions of the functions and what the parameters represent as well as their return values.
   - Strace still can not trace functions taken exclusively in userspace or kernelspace.
 However, the timestamps can provide insight into how long a syscall took to execute to completion _and_ the time spent in userspace (or off the CPU) between executions of syscalls.
     - In the second example, the time spent between syscalls can be calculated by adding the start time in the third column to the time to completion in the last column.
 Then calculating the delta between that sum and the start time of the next syscall execution start time.
     - For example, the time between the end of the `execve` syscall and the beginning of the `brk` syscall is `14:21:22.304990 - (14:21:22.304481 + 0.000350) = 0.000159` or 159 microseconds.
 The 159us could have been spent in userspace, could include an interrupt for the kernel to do something, etc.